E. Martin Estrada

-E. Martin Estrada (born 1976/1977) is an American lawyer who serves as the United States attorney for the Central District of California since September 2022.
+Esteban Martin Estrada (born 1976/1977) is an American lawyer who served as the United States attorney for the Central District of California from September 2022 to January 2025.

 Early life and education

 Estrada's family emigrated from Guatemala, and he grew up in the Costa Mesa area.
 He received a Bachelor of Arts, magna cum laude, from the University of California, Irvine in 1998 and his Juris Doctor from Stanford Law School, with distinction, in 2002.

 Career

 After graduating law school, Estrada served as a law clerk for Judge Robert Timlin of the United States District Court for the Central District of California from 2002 to 2003 and Judge Arthur Alarcón of the United States Court of Appeals for the Ninth Circuit from 2003 to 2004.

 He served as an Assistant United States Attorney in the United States Attorney's Office for the Central District of California from 2007 to 2014.
-Since 2014, he has been a partner with partner at Munger, Tolles & Olson; he served as an associate at the same firm from 2004 to 2007.
-As a lawyer, he represented Plains All American Pipeline in the Refugio oil spill, in which the company agreed to pay $230 million to settle claims.
+In 2014, he became a partner at Munger, Tolles & Olson; he served as an associate at the same firm from 2004 to 2007.

+As a partner with the firm, Estrada represented Plains All American Pipeline in the Refugio oil spill, in which the company agreed to pay $230 million to settle claims.
+He defended Southern California Edison in a lawsuit claiming one of the utility's substations emitted stray voltage that harmed nearby residents.
+He also represented boxer Deontay Wilder.
+In pro bono work, he was the lead attorney in the case involving Bruce's Beach, where he helped return the land to the legal heirs of Charles and Willa Bruce in 2022.
 He also has experience with immigration and education cases, one in which he successfully argued that New Mexico was providing insufficient education to students, including Latino and Native American students.